MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Business-Envisioning.md

 ---
 title: Evaluating and prioritizing an AI use case with ISV business envisioning
-description: "Business envisioning is a simple, two-step process that helps partners build out and prioritize business use cases, then create clear business requirements that map into solution architecture design patterns."
+description: "Business envisioning is a simple two-step process that helps partners identify and prioritize business needs, then turn them into clear requirements for designing solutions."
 author: miglaros
 ms.author: miglaros
 ms.service: cloud-for-industries